-During winter term 2023/24 I give the lecture to the module Modern Control Systems (Moderne Regelungstechnik) at the Technical University of Braunschweig.
-To structure the lecture and support my students in their learning process, I prepared these lecture notes.
-Despite being the second edition, the notes will be updated to integrate remarks and corrections in due course of the lecture itself.
+During winter term 2024/25 I give the lecture to the module Modern Control Systems (Moderne Regelungstechnik) at the Technical University of Braunschweig.
+These lecture notes are the 3rd edition, which I prepared to structure the lecture and support my students in their learning process.
+The notes will be updated to integrate remarks and corrections in due course of the lecture itself.